Sihoiba/JH_Completionist-Trial/README.md

 Visit Callisto, Europa, Io, Beyond and Dante.
 Fight both the Summoner and the Harbinger.
 Achieve every branch mechanic if you can!

 Callisto, Europa and Io are all 8 levels deep.
 On each moon all four branches will spawn and will be 3 levels deep, and both the main branch special levels are accessible.
+Purgatory can be visited but not explored.
 Branches and special level is order is randomised much like a normal seed.

 Normal elevators are locked if there is a branch elevator, so you have to visit every branch; though you can still and skip the special levels if you don't like fun.